 Low-code platforms that serve this purpose try to make it easier to consume data from many standardized data sources, transform the data, and distribute the result (think about databases, spreadsheets, and APIs).
 When building custom software, the integration and maintaining of many data sources can take up a lot of time and can be fragile.
 For example, if anyone changes a field in a spreadsheet, it might require developers to update the application and deploy a new version.

 Platforms focused on this purpose often have the functionality to aggregate datasets, design interfaces, and deploy the application to multiple platforms (Google Play Store, Apple App Store).
 This could significantly decrease the time-to-market of a new application, especially if you are only trying to verify your business case.

 The diagram above shows the 13 low-code platforms we selected for our research, categorized per application.
 Some of these platforms even offer functionality for multiple applications, such as the Microsoft Power Platform.

 Hopefully, you have learned more about the definition of low-code and its different applications today.
-In the next part of this series (to be published in January 2021), I will take you along the next stage of this project and explain how we gathered information on each of these technologies and were able to compare them objectively.
+In the next part of this article, I will take you along the next stage of this project and explain how we gathered information on each of these technologies and were able to compare them objectively.
 So, stay tuned for more!

 Are you curious to learn more about low-code?
 Our solution engineer Kevin Wareman is happy to tell you all about it.
 You can contact him via email@example.com.